82deutschmark/chlorpromazine-mcp/docs/sober_up_plan.md

         content: {
           type: 'text',
           text: `You are running in a Windows environment.
-                 This project uses Cloudflare for deployment, not Netlify.
+                 This project uses Railway for deployment.
-                 Always use Windows-style paths (backslashes) and commands.
+                 Always use Windows-style paths (backslashes) and commands, never && or ||.
                  Current project structure: ${JSON.stringify(getProjectStructure(), null, 2)}`
         }
       },